-It Is Not Your Fault You Retired When the Stock Market is High and Interest Rates Are Low
+It Is Not Your Fault Your Retired With the Stock Market High and Interest Rates Low

 You just retired.
 Along with a great career, you have built up a substantial 401(k) balance.
 It took a while, but you got the hang of investing in equities, never comfortable with the ups and downs, but always focusing on long-term growth.

 However, now you need income, not growth.
 Over the years, you owned some bonds with mixed success.
 Moreover, unlike your foray into equity investments, this time, you cannot afford on-the-job training.
 You need the income now.
 Plus, you have less time to recover from any mistakes.

 With Interest Rates Low, Where Do You Go for Income?

 The Department of Labor’s fiduciary rule might have resulted in more people keeping 401(k)s with former employers.
 However, on March 15, 2018, the Fifth Circuit Court of Appeals ruled that the Department of Labor overstepped its bounds in creating the so-called fiduciary rule, parts of which went into effect last year.

 The 2019 retirement SECURE Act makes it easier for employers to offer annuities in their 401(k) plans.
 But with the economic recession brought on by the pandemic, most employers have probably yet to adjust their plans.

 So, the Question Remains – Can You Get the Income You Need From Your Plan?